gerritnowald/polygon/README.md

 - area, lengths of edges, inner angles
 - order of vertices (clockwise or anti-clockwise)
 - centroid (center of mass)
-- for triangles: centers and radii of incircle and circumscribed (outer) circle
+- triangles: centers and radii of incircle and circumscribed (outer) circle
+- solid of revolution: volume, surface areas, center of mass
+- second moment of area (bending stiffness of beams)
 - check if point is inside or on edge of polygon
-- volume and surface areas of solid of revolution
-- second moment of area (bending stiffness of beams)
 - translation, rotation and scaling

 ![](https://github.com/gerritnowald/polygon/blob/main/examples/examples.png)